ricefield/84words/_words/15-need.md

 categories: approaching
 ---

-**Scripture Reading** :
+##Scriptures:

-Mark 2:17 And when Jesus heard this, He said to them, Those who are strong have no **need of a physician** , but those who are ill; I did not come to call the righteous, but sinners..
+And when Jesus heard this, He said to them, Those who are strong have no **need of a physician** , but those who are ill; I did not come to call the righteous, but sinners.
+---_Mark 2:17_

-Luke 15:7 I tell you that in the same way there will be more joy in heaven over one sinner repenting than over ninety-nine righteous persons who have no **need of repentance** .
+I tell you that in the same way there will be more joy in heaven over one sinner repenting than over ninety-nine righteous persons who have no **need of repentance** .
+---_Luke 15:7_

-Eph.
-4:29 Let no corrupt word proceed out of your mouth, but only that which is good for building up, **according to the need** , that it may give grace to those who hear.
+Let no corrupt word proceed out of your mouth, but only that which is good for building up, **according to the need** , that it may give grace to those who hear.
+---_Eph.
+4:29_

-Phil.
-4:19 And my **God will fill your every need** according to His riches, in glory, in Christ Jesus.
+And my **God will fill your every need** according to His riches, in glory, in Christ Jesus.
+---_Phil.
+4:19_

-Rev. 3:17 Because **you say, I am wealthy and have become rich and have need of nothing** , and do not know that you are wretched and miserable and poor and blind and naked.
+Because **you say, I am wealthy and have become rich and have need of nothing** , and do not know that you are wretched and miserable and poor and blind and naked.
+---_Rev.
+3:17_

 ## Footnotes :

-Rev 3:17, note 1 The degraded recovered church boasts of her riches (which are mainly in the knowledge of doctrines).
+The degraded recovered church boasts of her riches (which are mainly in the knowledge of doctrines).
 She does not realize that she is poor in life, blind in sight, and naked in conduct.
 Therefore **, she needs to buy gold to make herself rich, white garments to cover her nakedness, and eyesalve to cure her blindness,** as mentioned in the next verse.
+---_Rev 3:17, note 1_

 ## Ministry Excerpts :